arthurrump/arthurrump.com/content/posts/20190427-fallback-styling-for-embedded-tweets.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 ```

-> Sidenote: please add the `data-dnt="true"` attribute to tell Twitter not to track your visitors.
+> Sidenote: please add the `data-dnt="true"` attribute to tell Twitter you don't want them to track your visitors.

 Note how all the actual content of the Tweet is just text in a blockquote.
-That's great, because if the script does not load, the content you wanted to share is still there and readable.
-This could happen in situations were Twitter is blocked by a firewall (whether by a company or a nation state), the user has JavaScript disabled, or because the script is blocked by Content Blocking in Firefox.
-However, the result of that is not ideal by default.
+That's great because if the script does not load, the content you wanted to share is still there and readable.
+This could happen in situations where Twitter is entirely blocked (whether by a company or a nation-state), the user has JavaScript disabled, or because the script is blocked by Content Blocking in Firefox.
+However, this means that Tweets will be rendered as blockquotes by default.
 Here's a screenshot from my website with two embedded tweets:

 ![Two embedded tweets formatted with standard blockquote styling](assets/20190427-fallback-styling-for-embedded-tweets/blockquotes.png "Tweets styled like quotes with my old website theme")

 These are simply styled as every other blockquote, which is not a problem in itself, but it does not give the reader an obvious clue to the source of the content.
-Sure, they will probably figure it out from the use of t.co links and @username, but I'm often a bit confused when I see a tweet presented like this, especially since you're expecting to see the normal embed view with embedded tweets.
+Sure, they will probably figure it out from the use of t.co links and @username, but I'm often a bit confused when I see a tweet presented like this, especially since you're expecting the Tweet to be displayed in the widget as created by Twitter's script.

 This is the reason I decided to add some distinct styling for Tweets when redoing the design for this site.
-Here's a comparison between my styling and widget rendered by Twitter:
+Here's a comparison between my styling and the widget as rendered by Twitter:

 ![Comparison between my custom styling of the blockquote and Twitter's widget, with a Tweet by Scott Hanselman](assets/20190427-fallback-styling-for-embedded-tweets/fallback-shanselman.png "My custom blockquote styling on the left, the Twitter widget on the right")

 ![Another comparison, this time by Immo Landwerth](assets/20190427-fallback-styling-for-embedded-tweets/fallback-terrajobst.png "My custom blockquote styling on the left, the Twitter widget on the right")

-All that is required is a little bit of CSS:
+We only need a little bit of CSS:

 ```css
 blockquote.twitter-tweet {